kapilsharma/cast-symfony4/1-why-symfony-4.md

 - Why PHP (vs other languages)
 - Why use a framework (vs CMS)?
 - Why Symfony 4?
-- What is the advantages and disadvantages of symfony 4?
-- Under what circumstances, I do not recommend using Symfony?

 ### First question - Why PHP?